Stagnant09/DiscordBots/README.md

 n!score -> Shows the current score <br>
 n!help -> Pops up a help message <br>

-Update:
+botword.py - a similar bot for a word game with slash commands support.

-Added botword.py - a similar bot for a word game with slash commands support.
+app.py - an emoji tracker.